JavaGT/javagrant.com/source/blog/theory-of-change.md

 - Relationships inform communication practice
 - Gentling the space (see [Alison Phipps and Lesley Saunders](http://eprints.gla.ac.uk/24444/))
 - Forging relationships
-- Rearticulating the familiar to connect people differently to their environements
+- Re-articulating the familiar to connect people differently to their environments
-- Value of co-creation pedagagies
+- Value of co-creation pedagogies
 - Find your team, find your bit.
 What can you do?
 What do you need others to do?
 - Keep going with little chunks of doing.
 Whatever is in your capacity.